JervenBolleman/sparql-bed/README.md

 ./sparql-bed.sh src/test/resources/example.bed "SELECT ?s ?p WHERE {?s <http://biohackathon.org/resource/faldo#position> ?p}"
 ```

-See the issue lists for open improvements to do.
+See the issue lists for future tasks..
+The only requirements are a maven3 and java6+ installation.